If it’s been said once, it’s been said a thousand times: the rumours of email’s death have been greatly exaggerated.

 Email marketing achieves the goal of promoting your company.
 Don’t believe it?
 Consider this statistic: 38% of US consumers are driven to action due to email through engagement.
 This is a huge number, and you can experience comparable figures by expanding on what works and improving where you’re witnessing hiccups.

-To help you succeed, we’ve compiled a list of the best 20 email marketing tips to boost sales in 2020.
+To help you succeed, we’ve compiled a list of the best 20 email marketing tips to boost your sales.

 1. Follow a Pre-Send Checklist